simukti/sqldb-logger/README.md

 - Trackable log output:
     - Every call has its own unique ID.
     - Prepared statement and execution will have same ID.
-    - On execution/result error, it will include query, arguments, params, and related IDs.
+    - On execution/result error, it will include the query, arguments, params, and related IDs.

 ## INSTALL